Flight-Free-UK/flight_free_uk_website/source/posts/one-week-itinerary-for-first-time-road-trippers-around-the-west-of-scotland.html.markdown

 ### 360 miles

 With the van fixed by midday, we set out for the long drive back to England, bringing an end to our beautiful and epic Scottish adventure.

-I hope you are inspired by our journey to take on a Scotland road tripping adventure of your own.
-It’s an amazing experience, and something we'd definitely do again, and I feel much more connected to the UK having seen more of it.
+We had had an amazing time, and we'd definitely do again.
+I feel much more connected to the UK having seen more of it.

 Many of us are brought up with romantic narratives about road tripping around America, or the distant corners of Europe.
 We see movies and fall in love with places thousands of miles away, convinced we must get to them.
 And while these trips would be fun, why don’t we consider a local road trip around Scotland, England or Wales first?
 These countries are also incredibly beautiful with stunning scenery, coastlines and wildlife, yet we dismiss them all too readily.
 It’s bizarre when you think about it.

 It’s obvious that we have to fly less, but that's not a bad thing; it means we appreciate what’s around us and become so much more engaged with our local areas.

-### A road trip in Scotland is a great flight-free trip and I recommend it wholly-heartedly.
+### A road trip in Scotland is a great flight-free trip and I recommend it whole-heartedly.

 ![a river rushes over some rocks in the Lost Valley Walk](/images/uploads/scotland-roadtrip_lost-valley-walk.jpg "Lost Valley Walk, Glen Coe")